130th Infantry Regiment "Perugia": World War II

-After Italy's entry into World War II the two regiments of the Brigade "Perugia" were reformed by the regimental depots of the 22nd Infantry Division "Cacciatori delle Alpi": on 12 August 1941 the 129th Infantry Regiment "Perugia" was reformed in Perugia by the depot of 51st Infantry Regiment "Cacciatori delle Alpi", while the 130th Infantry Regiment "Perugia" was reformed in Spoleto on 14 August 1941 by the depot of the 52nd Infantry Regiment "Cacciatori delle Alpi".
+After Italy's entry into World War II the two regiments of the Brigade "Perugia" were reformed by the regimental depots of the 22nd Infantry Division "Cacciatori delle Alpi": on 12 August 1941 the 129th Infantry Regiment "Perugia" was reformed in Perugia by the depot of 51st Infantry Regiment "Cacciatori delle Alpi", while the 130th Infantry Regiment "Perugia" was reformed in Terni on 14 August 1941 by the depot of the 52nd Infantry Regiment "Cacciatori delle Alpi".
 The two regiments were assigned on 25 August of the same year to the 151st Infantry Division "Perugia", which also included the newly formed 151st Artillery Regiment "Perugia", that had been formed by the 1st Artillery Regiment "Cacciatori delle Alpi" in Foligno.
-The two infantry regiments consisted of a command, a command company, three fusiliers battalions, a cannons company equipped with 47/32 anti-tank guns, and a mortar company equipped with 81mm Mod.
+The two infantry regiments consisted of a command, a command company, three fusilier battalions, a cannons company equipped with 47/32 anti-tank guns, and a mortar company equipped with 81mm Mod.
 35 mortars.

 The division was sent to Yugoslavia on occupation duty, where it remained until the Armistice of Cassibile was announced on 8 September 1943, after which the division was attacked by German forces and Albanian partisans.
 The Perugia's commander ordered his troops to move to the coast and embark to Italy.
 The remnants of the 130th Infantry Regiment "Perugia" fought their way to the harbour of Vlorë and set up a defensive perimeter, which managed to withstand the German attacks until 20 September 1943.
 The remnants of the 129th Infantry Regiment "Perugia", together with the division's command, reached the harbour of Sarandë, where the Germans besieged the Italians.
 Approximately 1,000 men could be shipped back to Italy with the vessels in the harbor.
-No help from Italy or the Allies arrived and so between 3-5 October the German 1st Mountain Division overran most of the Perugia's positions and immediately executed all captured officers and non-commissioned officers.
+No help from Italy or the Allies arrived and so between 3–5 October the German 1st Mountain Division overran most of the Perugia's positions and immediately executed all captured officers and non-commissioned officers.

 Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
-On 1 January 1976 the II Battalion of the 17th Infantry Regiment "Acqui" in Spoleto was renamed 130th Motorized Infantry Battalion "Perugia" and assigned the flag and traditions of the 130th Infantry Regiment "Perugia".
+On 1 January 1976, the 130th Motorized Infantry Battalion "Perugia" was formed in Spoleto and assigned the flag and traditions of the 130th Infantry Regiment "Perugia".
+The battalion took over the base and received the equipment of the II Battalion of the 17th Infantry Regiment "Acqui", which had been disbanded on 30 September 1975.
 The battalion was assigned to the Motorized Brigade "Acqui" and consisted of a command, a command and services company, three motorized companies, and a heavy mortar company equipped with towed 120mm Mod.
 63 mortars.
+At the time the battalion fielded 844 men (41 officers, 94 non-commissioned officers, and 709 soldiers).